amazon-ion/ion-docs/_books/ion-1-1/src/macros/special_forms.md

 Since the elements of macro-invocation expressions are themselves expressions, when you want something to not be evaluated that way, it must be a special form.

 Finally, these special forms are part of the template language itself, and are not addressable outside of TDL;
-the E-expression `(:literal foo)` must necessarily refer to some user-defined macro named literal, not to this special form.
+the E-expression `(:if_none foo bar baz)` must necessarily refer to some user-defined macro named `if_none`, not to the special form of the same name.

 > [!TODO]